Sales tax: Implementation

 Most countries in the world have sales taxes or value-added taxes at all or several of the national, state, county, or city government levels.
 Countries in Western Europe, especially in Scandinavia, have some of the world's highest valued-added taxes.
 Norway, Denmark and Sweden have higher VATs at 25%, Hungary has the highest at 27% although reduced rates are used in some cases, as for groceries, art, books and newspapers.

-The global trend has been for conventional sales taxes to be replaced by more broadly based value-added taxes.
-Value-added taxes provide an estimated 20% of worldwide tax revenue and have been adopted by more than 140 countries.
-The United States is now one of the few countries to retain conventional sales taxes.
+Globally, conventional sales taxes are increasingly being replaced by value-added taxes (VAT), which now account for approximately 20% of worldwide tax revenue.
+Over 140 countries have adopted VAT systems, leaving the United States as one of the few nations that continues to utilize a conventional sales tax model.

+How sales taxes work across the U.S. involves 45 states that impose a statewide sales tax.
+Additionally, 38 states allow local sales taxes, which can significantly increase the total rate.
+Even states with moderate statewide rates can have high combined state and local rates.
 In some jurisdictions of the United States, there are multiple levels of government which each impose a sales tax.
 For example, sales tax in Chicago (Cook County), Illinois is 10.25%, consisting of 6.25% state, 1.25% city, 1.75% county and 1% regional transportation authority.
 Chicago also has the Metropolitan Pier and Exposition Authority tax on food and beverage of 1% (which means dining out is taxed at 11.25%).
 In Baton Rouge, Louisiana, the tax is 9.45%, which is 4.45% state & 5% local.
 In Los Angeles it is 9.5%, which is 7.25% state & 2.25% county.

 Sales and use taxes in California are made up of various state, county and city taxes.
 The state tax is "imposed upon all retailers" for the "privilege of selling tangible personal property at retail".
 Strictly speaking, only the retailer is responsible for the payment of the tax; when a retailer adds this tax to the purchase price, the consumer is merely reimbursing the retailer by contractual agreement.
 When consumers purchase goods from out-of-state (in which case the seller owes no tax to California) the consumer is required to pay a "use tax" identical to the sales tax.
 Use tax is levied upon the "storage, use, or other consumption in this state of tangible personal property".
 Consumers are responsible for declaring these purchases in the same filing as their annual state income tax, but it is rare for them to do so.
 An exception is out-of-state purchase of automobiles.
 Then, use tax is collected by the state as part of registering the vehicle in California.